 - What tools must we add or master to allow us to achieve our goals?

 While Critical Success Factors are the cause in a cause and effect relationship, CSIs are the measures that link the actions or causes to the outcomes.
-A Critical Success Indicator is analogous to the stopwatch readings of a marathon runner or the readings of fuel economy in an automobile.
+A Critical Success Indicator is analogous to the stopwatch time stamps of a marathon runner or the fuel economy readings in an automobile.
 Consider:

-A driver focused on maximizing fuel economy is dependent upon readings from the car's computer to understand how he is doing.
-The critical success factors for maximizing fuel efficiency include such factors as average speed and the pace of starting as well as the frequency of stopping.
-The economy readings are simply indicators suggesting whether his actions are yielding the desired result.
+A driver focused on maximizing fuel economy is dependent upon readings from the car's computer to understand how they're doing.
+The critical success factors for maximizing fuel efficiency include such factors as average speed and starting pace as well as stopping frequency.
+The economy readings are simply indicators suggesting whether the driver's actions are yielding the desired result.

 The timing or reading itself does not impact the outcome or success.
 However, the CSI offers guidance on whether the actions are yielding the outcomes that enable increased sales.

 Effective managers measure and monitor and strive to correlate their measures with their CSFs over time.
-The process of developing Key Success Indicators or CSIs is an ongoing, iterative process where frequent adjustments and refinements are required based on actual experience.
+The process of developing Key Success Indicators is an ongoing, iterative process that requires frequent adjustments and refinements based on actual experience.

 The identification of Critical Success Factors and their supporting Critical Success Indicators is an important part of improving the probability of success for an initiative or program.
-However, beware the old adage of: "what gets measured gets done."
+It's wise to heed the adage, "what gets measured gets done."
 Astute managers watch very carefully to correlate indicators to CSFs and to identify and substantiate that the CSFs have causal relationships with desired outcomes.
 It is a process that requires both art and science.